-How to mine $ORE on macOS: Step by Step
+How to Mine $ORE on macOS: Step by Step

 Basic requirements:

-Install Solana CLI
+1. Install the Solana CLI

 sh -c "$(curl -sSfL https://release.solana.com/v1.9.0/install)"